1jour1vin

 About the wine:

-Probably the most modern wine in the range, Les Origines 2020 is made from 50% Grenache, 30% Mourvèdre, and the remainder Syrah.
+Probably the most modern wine in the lineup, Les Origines 2020 is made from 50% Grenache, 30% Mourvèdre, and the remainder Syrah.
 Grenache, 30% Mourvèdre, and Syrah.
-It is fully destemmed and aged for 16 months in equal parts new oak barrels and concrete tanks.
-It reflects its aging with a touch of spicy oak, but displays classic southern Rhône notes of black raspberries, blackcurrant, licorice, pepper, and cured meats.
-Medium to full-bodied, balanced, and nicely concentrated, this is a fine wine that will benefit from 2 to 3 years of aging and will keep until 2035.
+The grapes are fully destemmed, and the wine was aged for 16 months in equal parts new oak barrels and concrete tanks.
+It reflects its aging with a hint of spicy oak, but displays classic southern Rhône notes of black raspberries, blackcurrants, licorice, pepper, and cured meats.
+Medium to full-bodied, balanced, and nicely concentrated, this is a beautiful wine that will benefit from 2 to 3 years of aging and will keep until 2035.

 Customer rating